rccyx/osyx/README.md

 Pure C++ voice to text binary for Linux, done the UNIX way.
 No dependencies beyond the standard C++ and Linux toolchain.

-It links a local GGML Whisper backend, records through the active Linux audio stack, transcribes locally, copies the output, notifies the session, and exits.
+It links to GGML Whisper (local), records through the active Linux audio stack, transcribes locally, copies the output, notifies the session, and exits.

 Tap once, speak for as long as you want, tap again, that's it.
-Basically never errors out, and it comes in handy in a keyboard only workflow since I don't like typing.
+Basically never errors out, and it comes in handy in a keyboard only workflow.
 Supports 99 languages through the model weights.

 One command install/uninstall, and the CLI handles everything.
 UX for Linux is peak.